Martina McBride discography

-The discography of American country music artist Martina McBride consists of 14 studio albums, one live album, eight compilation albums, two video albums, three additional albums, 45 music videos, 51 singles, 16 other charting songs, and 45 album appearances.
+The discography of American country music artist Martina McBride consists of 14 studio albums, one live album, eight compilation albums, three video albums, three additional albums, 45 music videos, 51 singles, 16 other charting songs and 45 album appearances.
 In 1991, she signed a recording contract with RCA Nashville, launching her debut studio album The Time Has Come in 1992.
 In September 1993, her second studio album The Way That I Am was issued.
 Its lead single "My Baby Loves Me" reached number 2 on the Billboard Hot Country Songs chart, becoming her breakthrough hit.
 The third single "Independence Day" peaked in the Top 20 and became McBride's signature song.
 The song's success elevated sales of The Way That I Am to platinum status from the Recording Industry Association of America.
 Wild Angels was released in September 1995 and reached number seventeen on the Billboard Top Country Albums chart.
 The album's title track became McBride's first song to top the Hot Country Songs chart.
 McBride's fourth studio album Evolution was released in August 1997 and is her best-selling album to date, certifying three times platinum in the United States.
 The album spawned six singles which all became major hits including, "A Broken Wing", "Wrong Again", and "Whatever You Say".
 After releasing a holiday album, McBride's fifth studio album Emotion was issued in September 1999.
 The lead single "I Love You" topped the Hot Country Songs chart, while also reaching minor positions on the Adult Contemporary and Billboard Hot 100 charts.